 Breeding Syrian Hamsters

-Pet shop bought hamsters are to be kept solely as pets, and never to be used for breeding purposes.
-Hamsters bought from pet shops can carry recessive traits.
+Pet shops bought hamsters are to be kept solely as pets, and never to be used for breeding purposes.
+Hamsters bought from pet shops may carry recessive traits.
 Since these recessive traits are unknown or hidden it can often produce unhealthy undesirable traits in their siblings.
-In most cases in can also produce unhealthy animals.
 As with recessive traits it can be difficult if not near impossible for a novice breeder to identify carriers.

-Responsible breeders always seek to improve the species, so please be a responsible breeder.
+Responsible breeders always seek to improve the species.

 Syrian hamsters have to be separated into single sex cages at the age of 4-5 weeks.
 They are capable of reproducing even at this very young age.
 At the age of 6-8 weeks they have to be housed alone: It is at this age their solitary and territorial instincts start to emerge.
 From here on serious and persistent fighting will occur.
 Can you accommodate them all, have you got the cages, the time, the equipment, and the space in which to keep them.